Other methods for treating cholesterol problems

 These PCSK9 inhibitors are very expensive, however, running over $10,000 per year per patient.

 Inclisiran is a PCSK9 inhibitor developed by Alnylam Pharmaceuticals that is administered every six months.
-It is in Phase 2 clinical trials.
+Researchers announced good results from Phase 3 trials in 2019.

 The drug Repatha was approved in 2015 and in 2017 the results of a large study found this medicine produced a 15 percent "reduction in the combined risk of having a heart attack or stroke or dying from cardiovascular disease".
 Several cardiologists were quoted as lauding the results and saying it ushered in a new era for cholsterol control.